GautierBlandin/software-craftmanship/project-structure.server.md

 Example of adapters:

 - threads.controller.ts: Defines the ThreadsController that handles incoming requests and delegates them to the use-cases.
+- External providers primarily meant for other bounded contexts, such as an authorization middleware that performs authorization and authentication outside the auth bounded context.

 #### Dependency graph